spncryn/docs/presskits/work.md

 * Deep, systemically-reactive survival simulation mechanics, focusing on both physical and psychic conditions
 * A beautiful and expansive open world featuring real-time weather, atmospheric conditions, and day/night progression
 * Dynamic environments that react to the player’s condition and behaviour
-* Stark, striking 1-bit visuals, with an immersive HUD (and no hunger/thirst meters)
 * A free-form unscripted narrative experience built around emergent gameplay and ambient lore

-## History

-The initial impetus for the game came from a rather comical moment when, confronted by the sudden and inconveniently imminent desire to evacuate my bowels in the middle of a walk, I was struck by the simultaneous realisation that very few works – games included – actually depict the act or urgency of defecation.
-Sure, there are a handful of titles that address the concept to some degree but by and large it’s a(n understandably) taboo subject despite its ripe mechanical potential.

-Around the time (around May of 2019) I also happened to be playing through a number of survival games of varying degrees of quality and complexity… and despite waste management constituting such a prominent aspect of the survival (and outdoors in general) experience, virtually none of the games I was playing at the time dealt even cursorily with the need to somehow expel the biological byproducts of all the raw rabbit flesh and plant matter players’ bodies were processing at unnatural speeds.

-So basically, *My Work Is Not Yet Done* emerged out of my desire to address with serious earnesty the startling lack of games dealing with just how shitty it feels to actually shit in the woods.

-Once I finished animating and implementing said mechanic, which took all of perhaps one day, I began to realise just how much I actually wanted to work on a survival game at that point.
-I’ve always been a sucker for games with deep and needlessly involved simulation mechanics and the combination of rugged wilderness and said mechanical complexity in survival games has always attracted me in particular.
-My main gripe with virtually all survival games however has always been with the tail-end of the experience: once the initial challenge of survival is overcome, the player – limited to a system of interactions which basically boils down in most cases to destroying, breaking down and harvesting things for parts – runs up against an ever-growing scarcity of either challenge or interest (or in most cases, both).
-So-called “survival” games then become about base-building, conquistadorial expansion, or, in the cases of multiplayer titles, mindless PvP bloodshed.
-I wondered if it was possible to create a survival game that was truly about survival, that didn’t fall victim to the seemingly-inevitable trap of nihilistic post-scarcity violence.
-Nobody else was doing it, so after a while, I got tired of waiting, and just decided to do it myself.

-## Influences

-The most immediately obvious influence for *My Work Is Not Yet Done* is Jeff VanderMeer’s *Southern Reach* trilogy, and particularly *Annihilation*, whose premise – a small all-female expeditionary force is assembled by a government agency and sent into an uninhabitable semitropical region reclaimed by weird nature as part of what is ostensibly a research effort – is practically identical to *Work*'s (or rather, I suppose it’s the other way around).
-Whereas *Annihilation*’s biologist largely sees the strangeness of Area X as a source of curiosity and even wonder, however, my goal with *My Work Is Not Yet Done* is to frame the wilderness more as a source of continuous unease and loneliness bordering on horror (not that these things are necessarily mutually exclusive in any manner).
-In particular, I drew extensively from *Authority*’s depiction of bureaucracy’s inability to even begin to address, let alone process the logic of nature and the organic, as well as the constant frustration and dissolution of identity encountered in the midst / face of impenetrable – literally or otherwise – wilderness.

-Other major points of influence in depicting the Reach include personal experiences while hiking/camping (mostly in the woods of New England), and several ongoing discussions with a friend regarding the intimate connection between savage violence, religious dissociation and wilderness, especially with regards to early colonial efforts in the Americas.
-These latter discussions were themselves largely influenced by Jennifer Kent’s *The Nightingale* (2019).

-In regards to the mechanical design and implementation of the survival mechanics, I drew inspiration from Croteam’s *SCUM* (2019) and Hinterland’s *The Long Dark* (2017).
-The former is the only title that comes close in terms of the technical complexity of its survival systems (at least in regards to biomechanics and physiology), and provided a good feel for what kinds of complexity work well (and alternately, don’t).
-The latter’s pensive pace and tone gave me a good idea of how to design survival mechanics in a more positive and environmentally conscious (not to mention realistic) manner, where the player exists in tandem with and through the land rather than in control of it.

-A full list of citations with commentary will be released along with the game's release.

 ## Additional Links